0xHad0/system-prompts-and-models-of-ai-tools/README.md

+# Fork of system-prompts-and-models-of-ai-tools

+This is a public fork of [x1xhlol/system-prompts-and-models-of-ai-tools](https://github.com/x1xhlol/system-prompts-and-models-of-ai-tools), maintained to contribute improvements to the community.

+## Goals of this fork

+- Contribute improvements to existing prompts
+- Document best practices in prompt engineering
+- Share innovations in AI agent design
+- Collaborate with the community to improve overall quality

+## Contributions

+Contributions are welcome!
+If you'd like to contribute, please follow these steps:
+1. Fork this repository
+2. Create a branch for your modification
+3. Submit a pull request with a detailed description

+All changes are submitted under the original GNU GPL v3.0 license.

 # **FULL v0, Cursor, Manus, Same.dev, Lovable, Devin, Replit Agent, Windsurf Agent & VSCode Agent (And other Open Sourced) System Prompts, Tools & AI Models**

 (All the published system prompts are extracted by myself, except the already open sourced ones and Manus)